 No recent late payments or delinquent accounts on your credit report.
 Your application is more likely to be turned down if you’ve been late on another payment within the past several months.

 You can earn cash rewards just through casual credit card usage.
-You can also use smart spending strategies to maximize the amount of cash back you earn.
+You can also use smart spending strategies to maximise the amount of cash back you earn:

 Pay your balance in full each month.
 Paying interest on a cash rewards credit card offsets any rewards you’ve earned on your credit card.
-Any time you carry a balance beyond the grace period, you’ll be charged a finance charge on your balance.
-Always pay your balance in full before the due date to avoid having a finance charge added to your balance.
+Any time you carry a balance beyond the grace period, you’ll be charged interest on your balance.
+Always pay your balance in full before the due date to avoid having interest added to your balance.